Physical Development Of Early Adulthood

 Physical Peak and the Biological Clock

 The biological clock, while not immediately obvious, starts its subtle countdown during early adulthood.
-While significant decline isn't immediately apparent, the rate of cell regeneration and tissue repair begins to gradually decrease.
+Still, while significant decline isn't immediately apparent, the rate of cell regeneration and tissue repair begins to gradually decrease.
 This doesn't mean a sudden drop-off in physical capabilities but rather a slower, less efficient process of bodily maintenance.
 Understanding this underlying biological process is vital for proactive health management.

 Musculoskeletal System: Strength, Flexibility, and Bone Density